Looking for support for your finance function? Book a time with an expert.

 Why the Cash Conversion Cycle Matters for CFOs and Founders

-Understanding your CCC isn't academic—it directly impacts every major financial decision from fundraising timing to growth strategy execution.
+The CCC number isn't a boring accounting piece.
+It directly impacts major financial decisions such as fundraising and growth strategy.
+As a company, knowing when you're going to get paid is essential.
 Companies with shorter cash conversion cycles enjoy competitive advantages that extend far beyond improved cash flow.

 Real Implications: Where CCC Hits Your Bottom Line